Tar Pit (DC Comics): Powers and abilities

 Tar Pit's body is made of molten asphalt and burns on touch.
 He is able to trap people in the substance of his body and can hurl flaming chunks of tar at his enemies.
 Due to his body being made of tar, Tar Pit is practically invulnerable.

 Before becoming Tar Pit, Joey was able to project his consciousness into inanimate objects and animate them.

 Other versions

-Flashpoint

-In the alternate timeline of the Flashpoint event, Tar Pit was imprisoned in Iron Heights.
-Tar Pit is confronted by Mirror Master, who assembles the Rogues.
-Tar Pit then escaped from Iron Heights and pursued revenge against Citizen Cold for stealing his family's money.
-Citizen Cold killed Tar Pit revealing that his brother Jack Monteleone was dealing drugs of their family fortune.
+An alternate timeline variant of Tar Pit appears in the Flashpoint tie-in Flashpoint: Citizen Cold.
+Initially imprisoned in Iron Heights Penitentiary, he joins Mirror Master's Rogues and breaks out of prison to pursue revenge against Citizen Cold for seemingly stealing his family's money, only to be killed by him.